andreinadaban/woo-simple-wishlist/readme.md

 - 2.8 KB minified JS
 - No CSS

+## Requirements

+- WordPress 5.2 or greater
+- WooCommerce 3.7 or greater
+- PHP 7.3 or greater
+- MySQL 5.6 or greater or MariaDB 10.0 or greater

 ## Usage

 Out of the box, the plugin provides an add to wishlist and a remove from wishlist button under each product, on both archive and single pages.
 It also provides a new section under My Account, where the wishlist content is displayed.